 6DCNs use different parameters to describe their topologies.
-In Fattree(k), k is the number of switch ports; in BCube(n, k), n is the number of switch ports and k is the BCube layers; in VL2(D_A, D_I, T), D_A/D_I are the numbers of aggregation/core switch ports and T is the number of servers per rack; in

-HyperX(L, S, T), L is the number of dimensions, S is the number of switches per dimension, and T is the number of servers per rack.
+In Fattree(k), k is the number of switch ports; in BCube(n, k), n is the number of switch ports and k is the BCube layers; in VL2(D_A, D_I, T), D_A/D_I are the numbers of aggregation/core switch ports and T is the number of servers per rack; in HyperX(L, S, T), L is the number of servers per rack.